falayet/OSMM-Styling/README.md

 - The table prefix used when loading the data
 - The tool mode.
 This will be either "Add Style" to add and creatw the required styles or "Remove Columns" to delete any style columns already added.

+The python scripts can also be run using the batch file included in the repository.

+## Issues

+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

+## Contributing

+Anyone and everyone is welcome to contribute.